DanielAbergel/InternshipChallenge/README.md

 ## Run :
 - open TEST_INPUT and run the main , This will print  task-1 and task-2 OUTPUT .
-- for more inforemtion see doc folder files.
+- for more inforemtion see doc folder files.(Carpet.html ,MiniCarpet.html , TEST_INPUT , Cross)
 - works with Eclipse IDE